 - a.
 Changeable Copy: If changeable copy is used, it shall be an integrated component of the sign and shall only include static messages, regardless if the sign includes manually or electronically changeable copy. - b.
-Electronic Message Sign: A wall sign may incorporate an electronic message component.
-Electronic message components shall be limited to a maximum of 5,000 nits during daylight hours and 500 nits from sunset to sunrise and include an ambient light sensor.
-If a sign incorporates an electronic message component, the sign shall be at least 100-feet from any residential district. - c.
-Illumination: Wall signs on single-tenant buildings and multiple-tenant buildings may be illuminated internally or by externally-mounted lights. - d.
+Illumination: Wall signs on single-tenant buildings and multiple-tenant buildings may be illuminated internally or by externally-mounted lights. - c.
 Multiple-tenant Building Consistency: The sign envelope that tenants may use and the regulations to maintain consistent sign appearance shall be identified during the permitting process.
 The sign envelope shall not exceed 150% of the allowable wall sign area for each tenant space. - 2.
 Awning Signs: Awning signs shall be permitted on single-tenant buildings and multiple-tenant buildings provided the following conditions are met.
 All awning signs shall be counted toward the maximum cumulative square footage for permanent building signs.

-Awning Sign Single-tenant Building Multiple-tenant Building Maximum Quantity 2 1 per tenant Maximum Sign Area 40 square feet total 30 square feet per tenant Maximum Projection From Building 6 feet 6 feet
+Awning Sign Single-tenant Building Multiple-tenant Building Maximum Quantity 2 1 per tenant Maximum Sign Area 40 square feet total 30 square feet per tenant Maximum Projection From Building 6 feet 6 feet a.
+Illumination: Awning signs on single-tenant buildings and multiple-tenant buildings may be illuminated with externally-mounted lights, but shall not be illuminated with backlighting.

-- a.
-Illumination: Awning signs on single-tenant buildings and multiple-tenant buildings may be illuminated with externally-mounted lights, but shall not be illuminated with backlighting. - 3.
-Display Board Signs: Display board signs shall be permitted on single-tenant and multiple-tenant buildings provided the following conditions are met.
+3. Display Board Signs: Display board signs shall be permitted on single-tenant and multiple-tenant buildings provided the following conditions are met.
 (Examples of display board signs include permanently affixed bulletin boards; designated windows; or encased display boards for menus, specials, events, performances, and other temporary postings.)
 Display board signs shall be counted toward the maximum cumulative square footage for permanent building signs.